Sylber: Syllabic Embedding Representation of Speech from Raw Audio: Experimental Setup and evaluation protocol

 \subsection{Evaluation}

-\textbf{Syllable detection and discovery} We evaluate syllable boundaries with precision, recall, F1, and R-value with a 50 ms tolerance, following \citep{rasanen2009rval, peng2023vghubert, cho2024sdhubert, komatsu2024self}.
+\textbf{Syllable detection and discovery} We evaluate syllable boundaries with precision, recall, F1, and R-value following previous studies \citep{peng2023vghubert, cho2024sdhubert, komatsu2024self}.
 Syllable discovery is evaluated by a separate clustering, where we use the same process as the previous works that use 4096 clusters.
-Then, we measure syllable purity, cluster purity, and mutual information between discovered syllables and ground truths \citep{cho2024sdhubert, komatsu2024self}.
-The same LibriSpeech dev/test sets are used as prior works.
+We measure syllable purity, cluster purity, and mutual information between the discovered syllables and the ground truth \citep{cho2024sdhubert, komatsu2024self}.
+See Appendix \ref{app:syldetect_eval_detail} for details.

-\textbf{Speech resynthesis} We use the extracted speaker embedding and mean pitch from the original speaker to synthesize speech from articulatory features predicted from tokens.
-We use the original segment durations for each token without predicting them since the duration information can be easily tokenized.
-(For example, duration can be tagged for each token.
-See Appendix \ref{app:dur}.)
-We remove randomness in CFM to yield consistent generation for evaluation purposes.
-We measure reconstruction performance using the average Pearson Correlation of each component in articulatory features.
+\textbf{Speech resynthesis} We measure reconstruction performance using the average Pearson Correlation of each component in articulatory features.
 To evaluate intelligibility, we use an off-the-shelf speech recognition model, Whisper \citep{radford2023whisper}\footnote{We use ``openai/whisper-large-v3" from Huggingface.}, and measure word error rate (WER) and character error rate (CER).
 Lastly, we apply an automated speech quality measurement, UTMOS \citep{saeki2022utmos}, to evaluate the quality of generated speech.
-These are evaluated on the test-clean split of LibriTTS-R.
+These are evaluated on the test-clean split of LibriTTS-R. For some models, we collect subjective human evaluation on qualities, and report mean opinion scores (MOS) on the naturalness (nMOS) and prosodic similarity with the ground truth (psMOS).